Deirdre18/ecommerce-django-app/README.md

 ## **Deployment**

 I deployed this project to Heroku Platform - I used Heroku to deploy my project [Heroku](https://dashboard.heroku.com), which is a free cloud based platform.
 I provisioned PosgressSQL add-on (free hobby version) on Heroku.
 I connected my deployment to GitHub, so that whenever I pushed to GitHub, the deployed app was also updated to the current version.
-In Heroku, I configured variables, such as SECRET_KEY, STRIPE_PUBLISHABLE, STRIPE_SECRET, DISABLE_COLLECTSTATIC=1, DJ_DATABASE_URL.
+In Heroku, I configured variables, such as:-

+- SECRET_KEY,
+- STRIPE_PUBLISHABLE,
+- STRIPE_SECRET,
+- DISABLE_COLLECTSTATIC=1,
+- DJ_DATABASE_URL.

 This project is developed on Heroku Platform - [Yoda Design](https://yoda-design.herokuapp.com/)